Leading Through Learning

 Using Evolutionary Learning to Develop, Implement, and Improve Strategic Initiatives

-For more than 10 years, we have implemented and refined our Evolutionary Learning methodology, a disciplined approach to creating and sustaining more equitable educational systems through careful observations of people's experiences.
-Evolutionary Learning is especially concerned with the diverse experiences of people closest to the problems we hope to solve in public education and who are well positioned to enact solutions.
+For more than a decade, we have implemented and refined our Evolutionary Learning methodology, a disciplined approach to creating and sustaining more equitable educational systems through careful observations of people's experiences.
+Evolutionary Learning is especially concerned with the diverse experiences of people closest to the problems we hope to solve in public education and who are well positioned to design and enact solutions.

 Individuals, teams, and organizations can use Evolutionary Learning effectively for activities as simple as maximizing the impact of small changes in procedures and as complex as reorganizing an existing system’s overall plan of operations.
 In all such cases, people in the system broadly agree on a set of goals to pursue and propose a strategy for meeting them.